top of page

 Payton Cunningham

 Payton has been dancing since she was 5 years old.
 She started her career in Council Grove dancing for Jill Fitzgerald.
-Payton attended Tiptoz Dance Company until she was eighteen years old.
+Payton attended Kanvas Dance Company until she was eighteen years old.
 During her time there, she was a member of the competition dance team and she was an assistant dance teacher.

 Payton was also a member of the Bravettes dance team all four years of high school until she graduated in 2018.
-In 2019, Payton was attending college when she started teaching at Tiptoz Dance Company in Wamego.
+In 2019, Payton was attending college when she started teaching at Kanvas Dance Company in Wamego.

-Payton is currently attending Washburn University and is planning on joining the Tiptoz team in Council Grove this upcoming dance season.
+Payton is currently attending Washburn University and is planning on joining the Kanvas team in Council Grove this upcoming dance season.
 Dance has always played an important role in Payton’s life and it is something that she is extremely passionate about.
 Her favorite part about teaching dance is seeing the kids improve and grow into themselves as dancers.
-She is extremely excited to be at Tiptoz this upcoming season and to share her knowledge and passionate with other young dancers!
+She is extremely excited to be at Kanvas this upcoming season and to share her knowledge and passionate with other young dancers!

 bottom of page